mulesoft-assets/template-mkto2sfdc-lead-broadcast/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to Salesforce Lead Broadcast running.
+Simple steps to get Marketo to Salesforce Lead Broadcast running.
 See below.

 ## Running on premise <a name="runonopremise"/>